HareemArsh/Iot-Botnet-Attack-Detection/README.md

 - Confusion matrix analysis
 - Performance metrics

-## Explanation of Output
-Performance analysis highlights the robustness of Random Forest, followed by Isolation Forest and Naive Bayes.

 ## Future Work
 Continuous refinement of detection models, exploration of additional features, and integration of real-time threat intelligence are suggested for creating more robust detection systems.